 Where do you get it?

 A hormonal IUD must be inserted and removed by a trained doctor or nurse.
-This can be done at a Family Planning clinic, by some doctors or a gynaecologist.
+This can be done at a Family Planning Australia clinic, by some GPs or a gynaecologist.